AWS EC2 Dedicated Host vs Dedicated Instances

 • instance runs on a Dedicated Host, which is an isolated server with configurations that you can control.

-• default tenancy can’t be changed to dedicatedor hostand vice versa.
-Changes reflect the next time when the instance starts.
+• Changes take effect the next time the instance starts.

 • Dedicated Hosts and Dedicated Instances can both be used to launch EC2 instances onto physical servers that are dedicated for your use.